-See for yourself how ballots are processed by watching our live election cams, which are available on our website.
+See for yourself how ballots are processed by watching our live election cams (when an election is in process) which are available on our website.

-Webcams are live 24 hours a day, 7 days a week from the day ballots are mailed through election certification.
+Webcams are live 24 hours a day, 7 days a week from the Monday after ballots are mailed through election certification.

-Primary election live web cam dates: July 19 - August 17
+Primary election live web cam dates: July 17 - August 15

-General election live web cam dates: October 18 - November 23
+General election live web cam dates: October 23 - November 28